trimble-oss/website-modus.trimble.com/content/foundations/grid-and-spacing.md

       <td>
         A layout with two related vertical panes, where the first one contains a list of elements, and the other one a connected detail view.
 Use for displaying browsable content and details, such as browsing files and their details, a contact directory, or vertical tabs.
       </td>
       <td>The type of content determines the number of columns used by each pane (this is intended to be flexible), with the only rule that the right pane needs to be wider than the left pane.
 Modus offers two variations of this layout: full-width and centered.
-The full-width variation takes all the columns available.</td>
+The full-width variation extends over all the columns available.
+The centered variation leaves a margin of one column in grids of eight, or two columns in grids of twelve.</td>
-      <td>On compact screens (breakpoints X-Small and Small), Modus recommends to only show one pane at a time, and provide links between the different related elements: a link to advance to the detail view and a back button in the detail view.
+      <td>On compact screens (breakpoints X-Small and Small), Modus recommends to only show one pane at a time, and provide links between the related elements: a link to advance to the detail view and a back button in the detail view.
 On wider screens, both panes render at the same time. </td>
     </tr>
         <tr>
       <td>Grid layout</td>
       <td>
         A layout that uses a grid composition in order to enable quick browsing and discovery.
 This layout is used in dashboards and other groups of cards.
-Use for displaying different pieces of content encapsulated in cards.
+Use for displaying various content encapsulated in cards.
       </td>
-      <td>The composition should be flexible enough to allow different sizes and proportions of the cards.
+      <td>The composition should be flexible enough to allow different sizes and proportions of cards.
 Use size and position to establish hierarchy. </td>
-      <td>The cards should reflow with the different breakpoints.</td>
+      <td>Cards should reflow with the different breakpoints.</td>
     </tr>
   </tbody>
 </table>

+### Examples

+See examples for responsive layouts with various breakpoint and orientation:

+- **One-pane layout (full-width variation)**

+- **One-pane layout (centered variation)**

+- **Two-pane layout (full-width variation)**

+- **Two-pane layout (centered variation)**

+- **Grid layout**

 ### Resources